Skip to Content

 Cardiac catheterization

-We are home to a cardiac catheterization laboratory (cath lab) that plays a vital role in diagnosing and treating patients with heart conditions.
-This includes patients coming to our emergency room (ER) with heart attack symptoms.
+We are home to a cardiac catheterization laboratory (cath lab) that plays a vital role in diagnosing and treating individuals with heart conditions.
+This includes if you come to our emergency room (ER) with heart attack symptoms.

 We perform the following diagnostic procedures and treatments in our cath lab:

-• Angioplasty: This is a minimally invasive procedure used to widen or open a narrowed or blocked artery.
-The goal is to restore blood flow by means of inserting a catheter (thin, flexible tube) to the affected artery and expanding a tiny balloon to open it.
+• Angioplasty — Minimally invasive procedure used to widen or open a narrowed or blocked artery.
+The goal is to restore blood flow by means of inserting a catheter, or thin, flexible tube, to the affected artery and expanding a tiny balloon to open it.

-• Diagnostic catheterization: This procedure allows your doctor to insert a catheter into an artery and inject a dye.
+• Diagnostic catheterization — Procedure that allows your doctor to insert a catheter into an artery and inject a dye.
 The doctor watches the dye flow through the arteries on a high-definition video screen to locate any blockages in the arteries.

-• Diagnostic and interventional cath lab: This allows interventional cardiologists to test your heart and the arteries that keep it supplied with blood.
+• Diagnostic and interventional cath lab — This program allows interventional cardiologists to test your heart and the arteries that keep it supplied with blood.

-• Interventional cardiology procedures: These minimally invasive procedures offer advanced treatment for patients with blocked arteries as well as other conditions of the blood vessels and veins that are preventing proper blood flow to the heart muscle.
+• Interventional cardiology procedures — Minimally invasive procedures that offer advanced treatment for individuals with blocked arteries as well as other conditions of the blood vessels and veins that are preventing proper blood flow to the heart muscle.

 Heart screening and imaging